-1 If the intended action concerns any rule other than one relating exclusively to procedure or practice, the agency shall, on the request of any affected person received within 21 days after the date of publication of the notice of intended agency action, give affected persons an opportunity to present evidence and argument on all issues under consideration.
+- If the intended action concerns any rule other than one relating exclusively to procedure or practice, the agency shall, on the request of any affected person received within 21 days after the date of publication of the notice of intended agency action, give affected persons an opportunity to present evidence and argument on all issues under consideration.
 The agency may schedule a public hearing on the rule and, if requested by any affected person, shall schedule a public hearing on the rule.
+When a public hearing is held, the agency must ensure that staff are available to explain the agency's proposal and to respond to guestions or comments regarding the rule.
 If the agency head is a board or other collegial body created under s.
 20.165(4) or s.
-20.43(3)(g), and one or more requested public hearings is scheduled. the board or other collegial body shall conduct at least one of the public hearings itself and may not delegate this responsibility without the consent of those persons requesting the public hearing.
-Any material pertinent to the issues under consideration submitted to the agency within 21 days after the date of publication of the notice or submitted at a public hearing shall be considered by the agency and made a part of the record of the rulemaking proceeding.

-2. Rulemaking proceedings shall be governed solely by the provisions of this section unless a person timely asserts that the person's substantial interests will be affected in the proceeding and affirmatively demonstrates to the agency that the proceeding does not provide adequate opportunity to protect those interests.
-If the agency determines that the rulemaking proceeding is not adequate to protect the person's interests, it shall suspend the rulemaking proceeding under the provisions of ss.
+20.43(3)(g), and one or more requested public hearings is scheduled, the board or other collegial body shall conduct at least one of the public hearings itself and may not delegate this responsibility without the consent of those persons requesting the public hearing.
+Any material pertinent to the issues under consideration submitted to the agency within 21 days after the date of publication of the notice or submitted to the agency between the date of publication of the notice and the end of the final public hearing shall be considered by the agency and made a part of the record of the rulemaking proceeding. - 2.
+Rulemaking proceedings shall be governed solely by the provisions of this section unless a person timely asserts that the person's substantial interests will be affected in the proceeding and affirmatively demonstrates to the agency that the proceeding does not provide adequate opportunity to protect those interests.
+If the agency determines that the rulemaking proceeding is not adequate to protect the person's interests, it shall suspend the rulemaking proceeding and convene a separate proceeding under the provisions of ss.
 120.569 and 120.57.
-Similarly situated persons may be requested to join and participate in the separate proceeding, the rulemaking proceeding, the rulemaking proceeding, shall be resumed.

-(d) Modification or withdrawal of proposed rules.-
+Similarly situated persons may be requested to join and participate in the separate proceeding.
+Upon conclusion of the separate proceeding, the rulemaking proceeding shall be resumed. - (d) Modification or withdrawal of proposed rules.-